frontity/frontity/.changeset/tough-singers-grow.md

 "@frontity/twentytwenty-theme": minor
 ---

-Update the theme to use new pagination features from state.source.get():wq
+Update the theme to use new pagination features from state.source.get()